wamp-proto/wamp-proto/spec/README.md

 ### WAMP Challenge-Response Authentication

+---- now integrated into WAMP session establishment ? ----

 WAMP Challenge Response (WAMP-CRA) is a WAMP level authentication procedure implemented on top of standard, predefined WAMP RPC procedures.

-A peer may authenticate to it's other peer via calling the following procedures
+A peer may authenticate to its other peer via calling the following procedures

 	wamp.cra.request
 	wamp.cra.authenticate